-This fact sheet provides an overview of laws and regulations affecting charities in the Northern Territory (NT), not a complete guide.
-For more information about laws and regulations in the NT, please consult the relevant regulatory agencies.
+This guidance is an overview of laws and regulations affecting charities in the Northern Territory.
+For more detailed information about the laws and regulations in the Northern Territory, please consult the relevant regulatory agencies.

 Some charities in the NT are incorporated under the Associations Act 2003 (NT).
 These are called 'incorporated associations' and have 'Inc.' or 'Incorporated' at the end of their name.

 Incorporated associations in the NT have a number of obligations to Licensing NT, including keeping appropriate financial records, following their rules and holding annual general meetings.